10 Best Pool Privacy Plants to Perfect Your Outdoor Oasis

 krblokhin/Getty Images

-These thickly-attired evergreen shrubs stand upright and withstand neglect.
-Sounds like the perfect pool plant, especially when you want privacy.
-Height generally ranges from eight to 12 feet, depending on cultivar, although some can grow twice that height unless topped.
+These thickly attired evergreen shrubs stand upright and withstand neglect.
+Their height generally ranges from 8 to 12 feet, depending on the cultivar, although some can grow twice that height.

 You can quickly create a wall of privacy with a row of these columnar shrubs.
 If deer or rabbit browsing is a concern, try an upright juniper instead.
 Grow in U.S. Department of Agriculture Plant Hardiness Zones 3 through 7.